tinacms/tina.io/content/guides/gatsby/git/installation.md

 }
 ```

 Now the Git, Markdown, & JSON plugins are set up, you can create forms that can persist and commit changes to the associated repository.

-If you restart the dev server, you should see the sidebar toggler in the lower left-hand corner.
+If you restart the dev server, you should see the sidebar toggle in the lower left-hand corner.
 Since we don't have any forms registered, the sidebar is empty.
-Next let's create a form to edit content.
+Next, we'll create a form to edit content.